-Last Updated: March 30, 2022
+Last Updated: July 18, 2022

 We strongly encourage everyone to get their COVID-19 immunization.
 Learn more about the importance of being immunized against COVID-19 during pregnancy.

-Who can be with me for appointments, delivery and during my stay in hospital?
+Q: Who can be with me for appointments, delivery and during my stay in hospital?

 All designated support persons must review and be familiar with the Knowing Your, Risks, Role and Responsibilities brochure prior entering any healthcare site.